MadStu/noughts-and-crosses/README.md

 - __Typography__

   - For the main heading, scoreboard and the noughts and crosses themselves I chose the "Edo" font from [1001 Fonts](https://www.1001freefonts.com/edo.font).
-  - This font is in a hand drawn looking style which I users will appreciate and help them to feel like they're playing it by hand with a friend.
+  - This font is in a hand drawn, brushed ink looking style which users will appreciate and help them to feel like they're playing it by hand with a friend.
   - I also styled the hard mode on/off switch with the same Edo font.

 - __Colour Scheme__

-  - I wanted to use.
-  - I kept the first colour as the main background colour and tweaked the others for contrast reasons.
-I used 4 colours in total.
-  - Due to the military style of the MT350, I chose to go with a military style colour scheme, with some pink highlights to soften it all a little.
+  - I wanted to use black and white colours for the game, as when we played as children it was mostly black ink on white paper, so I have a slightly off-white colour called whitesmoke to represent a piece of paper.
+  - The noughts and crosses on the game are black to provide high contrast represent the black ink.
+  - I looked at a lot of background colours and felt the darkslategray colour provided good contrast between the text, the gameboard and the background.
+And it's also nice and comfortable to look at, not being too bright or too dark.
+  - The text colour is floralwhite which is another off-white colour to just soften the brightness of a hard bright white a little and allows the user to keep playing without it becoming a strain.
+  - The background colours do change depending on the outcome of the game.
+If the game is a draw, the background transitions into black.
+If the computer wins it turns bright red for a moment.
+But if the user wins it briefly becomes a kaleidoscope of bright and contrasting colours to celebrate.

 ![Colour Scheme](https://raw.githubusercontent.com/MadStu/HTMLCSSEPP/main/assets/images/readme-images/colour-scheme.png)